microsoft/vscode-docs/docs/sourcecontrol/intro-to-git.md

 ---
 Order: 2
 Area: sourcecontrol
-TOCTitle: Intro to Git
+TOCTitle: Introduction to Git
 ContentId: b3e4717d-81e2-4bfa-a022-c37aab950bce
-PageTitle: Intro to Git in Visual Studio Code
+PageTitle: Introduction to Git in Visual Studio Code
 DateApproved: 2/21/2023
 MetaDescription: Get started with Git in Visual Studio Code and take control of your code!
 Our beginner's guide covers everything you need to know, from setting up a repository to committing changes and collaborating with others.
 Learn Git today and streamline your development workflow.
 ---
-# Intro to Git in Visual Studio Code
+# Introduction to Git in VS Code

 Want to easily manage your source code and collaborate with others?
 Git and GitHub are the tools you need!
 And with Visual Studio Code, you can set up and use them in a snap.
 Even if you're a beginner, VS Code's user-friendly interface guides you through common Git actions like pushing and pulling code, creating and merging branches, and committing code changes.
 And if you're a pro, you'll love the ability to perform Git actions directly within the editor, saving you time and effort compared to using the Git command line.
 Plus, the seamless workflow between VS Code and Git means you can stay in your editor and get more done.